tinacms/tinacms-site/content/docs/fields/color.md

  - `label`: A human readable label for the field.
 This label displays in the sidebar and is optional.
 If no label is provided, the sidebar will default to the name.
  - `description`: An optional description that expands on the purpose of the field or prompts a specific action.
  -  `colorFormat`: Optionally specify whether you want the color value to be a hexadecimal ('hex') or RBG value.
  - `colors`: An array of 'swatch' values that will either display as options below the "sketch" widget, or will serve as swatch options for the "block" widget.
+If no colors are passed, a set of default colors will render, ROYGBIV style.
+ - `widget`: An optional string indicating whether the "sketch" or "block" widget should render.
+This will default to "sketch" if no value is passed.

  ## Interface